 Parents should also ask themselves if their home is in a safe location.
-Particularly if it isn’t, they should take the presence of nearby friends and family into consideration.
-In any neighborhood, it’s helpful if there is someone who can keep an eye on things from a short distance and help out if something unexpected comes up.
+In any neighborhood, it’s helpful to have a friend or neighbor who can keep an eye on things from a short distance.
+This leaves someone to help out if something unexpected comes up.

 Regardless of the age when parents decide to leave their children at home, parents and children need to establish a clear set of rules before trying it for the first time.